Pana/node-books/README.md

 For whole book list and details visit [here](http://book.rednode.cn).

-If you are a new gue to JavaScript world, there are also some book in `Js-books` folder can help you.
+If you are a new guy to JavaScript world, there are also some book in `Js-books` folder can help you.

 # Recommendation